Toxygates/Panomicon/Toxygates/README.txt

 This is the Toxygates front-end.
-It depends on the OTGTool back-end, which should be compiled first.
+It depends on the OTGTool back-end (../OTGTool), which should be compiled first.

-To compile with ant, first set SCALA_HOME (the current tested version is 2.11.11).
+To compile with ant, the following configuration variables must be set (any scala 2.12.x version should work)

-Edit build.xml and set the location of the GWT SDK correctly (gwt.sdk).
+$export GWT_SDK=/path/to/gwt-2.8.2
+$export SCALA_HOME=/path/to/scala-2.12.6

+The ivy ant task is also needed.
 Place ivy.jar in a directory called e.g. antlib, and run the following command:

 ant -lib antlib build